Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 For the carousel, stand a bit ahead of the cats and penguins so that Soul Spin can reliably send back the exploding pumpkins.

 **Combo**\
-Use the Green Elf House, Hidden Place 17, to get to the combo.
-You can also use the Red Elf House even if it's hidden enemies there.
+Use the Red Elf House, Hidden Place 18.
+You can also use the Green Elf House, though there are hidden enemies there.

 **Damage**\
 Outside of the Hidden Places, the Carousel is the only troubling thing here.
 Just make sure to Soul Spin anything it throws at you.

 **!-Count**\
-You might end up doing these at the Red Elf House.
+You might end up doing these at the Green Elf House.
 Throw presents and you'll take care of this right away.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248697.png">